down arrow

-After weeks of combing through the many tools available for UX researchers, we’ve gotten a pretty good grasp on what’s out there.
+After weeks of combing through the many tools available for UX researchers for our latest UX Tools Map, we’ve gotten a pretty good grasp on what’s out there.

-Today, we’ll explore the ‘22 map’s High Kingdom of Recruiting and Panel Management region, discussing:
+Today, we’ll explore the recruiting and panel management region, discussing:

 Note: This post was originally published in May of 2021 by Carrie Boyd.
 We refreshed it December 2022 with more tools, new data, and updated pricing information.